mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 And so, as the Meetup wanders back to the bar slightly shocked, we wander back to our theme.

+It is worth noting that about 50,000 years before Gutenberg, humans invented another world changing technology - spoken language.
+It became possible to communicate abstract ideas.
+Possibly one minor gene chnage enabled tot
+Every thing in civilisation was spread via language

+To look at it another way - for 50,000 years we coded up one single release of a single parser / interpreter - nowadays we have many to aim for and so are building a new .. language?

 The software literate company, and the programmable company
 -----------------------------------------------------------